LunCoSim/lunco-sim/docs/Grants/Gitcoin/GG22/LunCo-Gitcoin-GG22-dApp.md

 --------
 What features or use cases does your dApp/App present?
 How is it differentiated?

+1. Login via wallet
-1. Tokengateg access via Profile NFT
+2. Tokengating access via Profile NFT
-2. Missions NFT aka IP NFT for space missions
+3. Missions NFT aka IP NFT for space missions
-3. Integration with decentralized data storages for space data
+4. Integration with decentralized data storages for space data
+5. Ultimately - protocol to design space missions + implementation in smart contracts

 --------